Semiconductor Equipment: Supercycle Or Bubble?

 Do Semiconductor Fundamentals Portend a Bubble?

-In this article I present many of the sectors driving the semiconductor market, which in turn drive the semiconductor equipment market.
-Growth in these sectors, while exemplary in many cases, do not warrant the ramp-up in semiconductor equipment valuations, which is driving up the semiconductor equipment stocks.
+In this article, I present many of the sectors driving the semiconductor market, which in turn drives the semiconductor equipment market.
+Growth in these sectors, while exemplary in many cases, does not warrant the ramp-up in semiconductor equipment valuations, which is driving up the semiconductor equipment stocks.

 Memory Chips